Dans-labs/dariah/docs/Components.md

   means of a `filterTag` prop;
 * `linkField` **string**;
-  when rendering a list of records that are details of some master record, this is the field of the detail record that links to the `materId`.
+  when rendering a list of records that are details of some master record, this is the field of the detail record that links to the `materId`;
-  When the component creates a new record, it will prefill this field with the current `masterId`;
+  when the component creates a new record, it will prefill this field with the current `masterId`;
 * `listIds` **array of string**;
   a sequence of strings which are essentially MongoDB identifiers of entities in a table;